mikependon/RepoDB.NET/pages/tutorials/installation.md

 > Install-Package RepoDb.SqLite
 ```

-Then call the bootstrapper once.
+Then call the bootstrapper to initialize the needed references.

 ```csharp
 RepoDb.SqLiteBootstrap.Initialize();